 Wings: Many of the episode titles are paraphrases of film titles, common sayings, or song lyrics.
 Also, the opening and endings of "Joe Blows" are similar to Sunset Boulevard.

-The Wire: Similarly, characters from Homicide, and the book from which it is based, appear in this show.
+The Wire similarly features characters from Homicide and the book from which it is based.

 Without a Trace: In one episode, there's a mention of Hudson University—the campus where students are regularly murdered on Law & Order.
 Hudson University predates Law & Order — it was the college attended by Dick Grayson.

 "For Him the Bell Tolls" when Aphrodite enchants Joxer to become a debonair swordsman at the ring of a bell, frequently, because the episode had many bells.
 Shout out to The Court Jester, in which the same happens to Hawkins, except with the snap of a finger.